LemurDaniel/BICEP__Starter_Pipelines/README.md

 Welcome to my **BICEP Starter Pipelines** repository! 😊

-This is supposed to be a central place for starting with a new bicep project.
+This is a collection of pipelines for starting a bicep project.

 ## ⚠️ Attention